 - Follow your instructions from the hospital or surgeon.
 Depending on the bandage, you will have different instructions. - If you have thin white tape strips (Steri-Strips) over your incision, keep them dry.
-Do not remove them unless they begin curling up at the sides and are almost falling off. - Skin glue will fall off on its own.
+Do not remove them unless they begin curling up at the sides and are almost falling off or unless your surgeon instructed you to remove them. - Skin glue will fall off on its own.
 Do not pull or pick at the skin glue.
 Keep the skin glue clean, dry and open to the air.